Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

 But is this really true?
-Are the bettas happy in this setup?
-Could a betta bowl possibly be an adequate home?
+Are the fish happy in this setup?
+Could a small bowl possibly be an adequate home?

-Compare it to an aquarium tank and then decide:
+Compare it to a traditional, larger aquarium and then decide:

 - The water is likely cold as you can’t use a heater in such a small space because you’ll end up cooking your fish.
 Unless your typical room temperature is 75 to 82 degrees, your water just won’t be warm enough.